 This post contains affiliate links.
 I only post links to products I completely trust and highly recommend.
 Please see full disclosure here.

 Welcome to this FREE one week AIP meal plan!
 I’m so happy you’re here!
-If you’re looking to heal autoimmune disease naturally, the AIP diet is a great place to start!
+If you’re looking to heal autoimmune disease naturally, the AIP diet could be a great place to start!

 The AIP diet can be super tricky.
 There’s a huge list of foods you can’t eat AND a variety of foods you should be eating every day or week in order to heal.
 This easy AIP menu for a week will give you everything you need to get started with no hassle.
 Your whole week is planned out for you following Dr. Sarah Ballantyne’s approach to AIP.
-I’ve designed this AIP meal plan specifically so it includes the optimal amount of vegetables, bone broth, fish and seafood, organ meat, and more to help you heal as quickly as possible.
-In just one week, you can feel more energtic, vibrant, and healthy!
+I’ve designed this AIP meal plan specifically so it includes the optimal amount of vegetables, bone broth, fish and seafood, organ meat, and more.
+In just one week, you could feel more energtic, vibrant, and healthy!

 So let’s get started!
-Below I’ve listed a series of FAQs that will give you all the information you need to have a successful week on this AIP meal plan.
-I recommend that you read through those before you get started for optimal benefit.
+Below I’ve listed a series of FAQs that will give you all the information you need to have a successful week on AIP.
+I recommend that you read through those for optimal benefit.
 If you have any additional questions, feel free to comment below and I’ll be sure to get back to you!
 Good luck! 😃

-Important note: Please be aware that I am not a doctor or nutritionist.
+Disclaimer: Please be aware that I am not a doctor, registered dietician, or nutritionist.
 I am not qualified to diagnose, treat, prevent, or cure any disease or condition.
 You should always consult a qualified health professional before starting a new diet.
+This post is for informational purposes only, should not be considered nutritional advice, and does not guarantee any results.
 See full disclaimer here.

 What can I eat on the AIP diet?

-This menu plan follows Dr. Sarah Ballantyne’s approach to the Paleo Autoimmune Protocol (AIP) for healing autoimmune disease.
+This menu plan follows Dr. Sarah Ballantyne’s approach to the Paleo Autoimmune Protocol (AIP).
 You can check out her free AIP start guide here.
 If you’re brand new to the AIP diet, I highly recommend you read through the guide thoroughly.
 It will teach you exactly what you should and shouldn’t eat on AIP.

 How does this AIP meal plan work?